exonum/exonum-doc/src/advanced/timestamping-tutorial.md

 }
 ```

-When called, the `main` function will lauch an Exonum node with the
+When called, the `main` function will launch an Exonum node with the
 Configuration, Time and Timestamping services.

 !!! note
     The services should be defined in exactly the same order as in the `main`
     function above.
-The Timestamping service should be lauched last, as it
+The Timestamping service should be launched last, as it
     depends on the Configuration and Time services which should be running when
     it starts.